-- The increased physical activity specifically associated with the school journey has been found to increase alertness and attention during the school day (Lambiase, Barry, & Roemmich, 2010; Martinez-Gomez, Chillón, Rey-López, Díaz, & Marcos, 2011) - Active travelers, especially girls, may have higher grades in school (ParticipACTION, 2016) - Physical activity supports healthy brain development, which can lead to improved learning and academic outcomes - Research has shown that children who are more physically active for as little as 20 minutes daily have more active brains and improved attention in the classroom (Hillman, Pontifex, Raine, Castelli, Hall, & Kramer, 2009) and better standardized test scores (Donnelly & Lambourne, 2011)
+- The increased physical activity specifically associated with the school journey has been found to increase alertness and attention during the school day (Lambiase et al., 2010; Martinez-Gomez et al., 2011). - Physical activity supports healthy brain development, which can lead to improved learning and academic outcomes. - Research has shown that children who are more physically active for as little as 20 minutes daily have more active brains and improved attention in the classroom (Hillman et al., 2009) and better standardized test scores (Donnelly & Lambourne, 2011). - "Many of the brain processes that make for better, more efficient learners-such as focus, memory, and recall-are enhanced after single or repeated bouts of physical activity.
+Overall, active children and youth make for better achieving students."
+(ParticipACTION, 2018)